EvanGriffin0/comp-theory/README.md

 3. Select Create a Codespace on main.
 4. Once the Codespace loads, open `.vscode/problems.ipynb`.
 5. Run the notebook cells in order.
-6. Problem 2 includes an assertion that all 64 constants match the Secure Hash Standard; the cell prints a short preview and success message.